Vince DILDAY v. STATE of Arkansas

 Section (g) of the same Code provision requires that all official bonds must be signed and executed by the county court of each county and one or more surety companies licensed to do business in the state.

 In State ex rel.
 Dingess v.
-Scaggs, 156 W.Va.
-588, 195 S.E.2d 724 (1973), it was said: "Taking the oath of office and posting bond are the two necessary preparatory acts to qualify for office."
+Scaggs, 195 S.E.2d 724 (W.Va.
+1973), it was said: “Taking the oath of office and posting bond are the two necessary preparatory acts to qualify for office.”

 If these security guards are ever to qualify as deputies, they must follow the provisions of the law.
 If they are county officers or employees, they must be bonded.
 A county employee is defined under the Code as “any individual or firm providing labor or services to a county for salary or any other form of compensation.”
 So far as I am able to determine from the record, these security guards for Bella Vista Village, a private corporation, have not qualified as county employees.
 Certainly the sheriff did not see fit to include them under his bond or any other bond.
 Since “all county officers shall be bonded as required by law” these persons do not qualify as officers of the county pursuant to Amendment 55, Section 6, of the Constitution of Arkansas.
 They have the same law enforcement rights, duties, and responsibilities as other security guards and private citizens.

 A deputy sheriff is in reality the alter ego of the sheriff.
-He possesses all of the powers of the sheriff—except the power to appoint deputies.
+He possesses all of the powers of the sheriff — except the power to appoint deputies.
 See Tanner v.
-McCall, 625 F.2d 1183 (5th Cir.1980).
+McCall, 625 F.2d 1183 (5th Cir.
+1980).

 The appellees in this case have no more right to special application of the law than do grocery stores and other retail establishments or manufacturing concerns.
-Up until this time, such organizations or institutions have merely hired regular police officers or sheriffs' deputies during their off-duty time.
-However, if I understand the ruling in this case, they may now hire anybody they please and clothe them with all the powers and authority of deputy sheriffs, provided the sheriffs will give them honorary deputies' titles.
+Up until this time, such organizations or institutions have merely hired regular police officers or sheriffs’ deputies during their off-duty time.
+However, if I understand the ruling in this case, they may now hire anybody they please and clothe them will all the powers and authority of deputy sheriffs, provided the sheriffs will give them honorary deputies’ titles.